Research Archive

 Observing and Modeling of the Fate and Transport of Natural Seep Bubbles

 Transport and fate of the natural seep bubbles are important to oceanic biogeochemistry.
 The goal of this study is to analyze the observed field data during our previously research cruises in the Gulf of Mexico, as well as the experimental data obtained by the DOE’s National Energy Technology Laboratory (NETL).
 A corrected hydrocarbon dissolution module was used to predict the dissolution of the methane bubbles rising from ~1,000 m ocean floor.
 This work is a collaborative effort with Dr. Socolofsky at Texas A&M University.
-The final report of this project can be found here
+The final report of this project can be found here.

 Surfacing Bubble Plume and Induced Current